cropgeeks/hpc-help/data-storage.rst

 BeeGFS storage
 --------------

 The cluster's primary storage is a high-performance parallel file system running **BeeGFS**.
-This system, dsitributed across five servers and expansion units, has **1.5 PB** of capacity offered as a single global namespace - ``/mnt/shared`` - that is visible from all nodes of the cluster.
+This system, dsitributed across multiple servers and disk arrays, has **5.2 PB** of capacity offered as a single global namespace - ``/mnt/shared`` - that is visible from all nodes of the cluster.

 It holds the following data: